Bulldogs show some bite in 73-61 win over No. 8 Villanova

 TWO MEN OUT

-The Bulldogs seem to have been playing short-handed all season and Sunday was no exception.
+The Bulldogs have been playing short-handed for much of the season and Sunday was no exception.
 Starting guard Aaron Thompson missed the game with shoulder and thumb injures and forward Christian David sat out with a knee injury.
 Thompson and David were two of the seniors honored with highlight packages that played on the scoreboard during timeouts in what could be their final home game.

 Villanova: Hosts No. 13 Creighton on Wednesday, a game that could determine the league’s regular-season champ.

-Butler: Takes another extended break before closing the regular season Saturday at No. 13 Creighton.
+Butler: Takes another extended break before closing the regular season Saturday at Creighton.